Ordered Graph Limits and Their Applications: Pixelization and an Ordered Removal Lemma

+Now let $\calF$ be the (possibly infinite) set of forbidden subgraphs defining $\calH_U$, and let $k$ be the size of the largest graph in the finite set $\calF_{\ell,\ell}$ that we obtain from $\calF$ using Lemma \ref{lem:infinite_finite}.
+Also take an integer $r$ that is large enough as a function of $k, \eps, \ell$.
+Specifically, we take $r = N(a,b',c)$ as promised in Lemma \ref{lem:multipartite_directed_ramsey}, where $a = \ell^2$ is the total number of layers in all strips, $b'=k$, and $c = \Theta(1/\eps)$ is the number of possible values in our rounded orderon $U$.

-We now intend to take a ``$r$-multigrid'', that is, take $r$ possible options for each choice of an $x$ from $[y_i,z_i]$ and each choice of an $a$ from $[c_{ij},d_{ij}]$, all independently.
-With probability at least 1/2 (by a union bound and our choice of $\delta$ in the application of Lemma~\ref{lem:measure_theoretic_dense_subset}), for {\em any} possible choice of one of the $r$ options for each of the random variables, the resulting grid will have the configuration $\calC$.
+We apply Lemma~\ref{lem:measure_theoretic_dense_subset} over the event of obtaining $\calC$ in the above process, and take $\delta = r^{-\ell^2} / 2$ in the statement of the lemma, to obtain $[y_i,z_i] \subset [x_i,x_{i+1}]$ and $[c_{ij},d_{ij}] \subset [a_j,a_{j+1}]$ for every $i$ and $j$.
+For our purposes, we will need an ``$r$-multigrid'' $\calM_r$, that is, take $r$ possible options for each choice of an $x$ from $[y_i,z_i]$ and each choice of an $a$ from $[c_{ij},d_{ij}]$, all independently.
+Given the choice of $\delta$, a union bound (over all choices of pairs $(x,a)$, one from each strip-layer pair -- there are $r$ choices of $(x,a)$ in each strip-layer pair, and $\ell^2$ strip-layer pairs in total\footnote{We note that this union bound is somewhat wasteful and that a more efficient union bound would try to cover the $r$-multigrid with as few disjoint grids as possible.
+In any case, we do not try to optimize these quantitative aspects, as the results in this paper and more generally in works relying on analytic limit objects make use of the compactness of the relevant space, and thus they cannot inherently yield quantitative bounds.}) gives that with probability at least 1/2, for {\em any} possible choice of one of the $r$ options for each of the random variables, the resulting grid will have the configuration $\calC$.

-Provided that $r$ is large enough as a function of $k$, we can ensure, using a standard multipartite Ramsey-type lemma (which is in particular much simpler than the quantitative Ramsey lemma used in the combinatorial proof of~\cite{ABF_FOCS17}) that for an $r$-multigrid as above, we can take from it a $k$-multigrid which satisfies an additional uniformity requirement where we consider the values of $U$ inside the same block, so that the values between pairs of elements $(y,b), (y',b')$ from the same block will depend only on the pair of layers that they lie in, and whether $y < y'$ or $y>y'$.
-We completely ignore the case $y=y'$, because this corresponds to a probability 0 event when sampling a subgraph from the orderon.
+Our choice of $r$ ensures the existence of a $k$-multigrid $\calM'_k$ that satisfies desired uniformity requirements in $\calM_r$.
+Specifically, in our application of Lemma~\ref{lem:multipartite_directed_ramsey}, the edge directions are chosen according to the ordering: The direction of an edge between $(y,b)$ and $(y',b')$ is from the former to the latter if $y < y'$, and from the latter to the former otherwise (for $y=y'$ we may choose the direction arbitrarily).
+Thus, for any such $r$-multigrid $\calM_r$, we can take from it a $k$-multigrid $\calM'_k$ where we also consider the values of $U$ inside the same strip, so that the values (i.e., the edge colors in the Ramsey structure) between pairs of elements $(y,b), (y',b')$ from the same block will depend only on the pair of layers that they lie in, and whether $y < y'$ or $y>y'$.
+We avoid assigning values to edges between points that have the same first coordinate, i.e., when $y=y'$; these will not be needed for the analysis.